ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 Endpoints can therefore be more confident in the throughput signal as an indication of the maximum achievable throughput than as any indication of expected throughput.
-Where the throughput signal simply represents a rate limit, then the advised throughput will only be achievable on an uncongested network.
-Whereas a throughput signal calculated by a non rate-limiting network should be based on current network and attached device signal conditions, and hence account for any network congestion.
+That throughput will only be achievable when there is no significant data flowing in the same scope.
+In the presence of other flows, congestion limits are likely to determine actual throughput.